xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/Components.md

 The *chunkSize* attribute can be used to control the approximate maximum size of a master's response (in bytes).
 Setting it to a low value may make the master respond faster (less data is assembled before the master sends the response), but may require more request-response roundtrips.
-Set it to *0* to use ArangoDB's built-in default value.
+Set it to *0* to use AvocadoDB's built-in default value.

 The *includeSystem* attribute controls whether changes to system collections (such as *_graphs* or *_users*) should be applied.
 If set to *true*, changes in these collections will be replicated,